 In addition to obtaining energy via the harvester, the storage element can also be charged via the USB pin.
-The charger can be configured for a certain current limit, see [Table 13](#).
+The charger can be configured for a certain current limit.
+NEH7110 USB charging current is defaulted during start up to assume the HC pin configuration.
+The charging current level is applied according to [Table 8](#).
 USB charging is automatically enabled when a voltage higher than 4 V is detected on the USB pin.
 The USB Charger uses CC charging until the OVP limit is reached where the charger changes to CV charging.
 The nominal USB charging current is equal to 80% of the maximum charging current setting.
-This is done to ensure that the maximum charging current, due to process and temperature variation, does not exceed the values shown in [Table 13](#).
+This is done to ensure that the maximum charging current, due to process and temperature variation, does not exceed the configured level.